Ribonucleic85/Ribonucleic85.github.io/cube/play/beta/readme.md

 	  r = Row or column number (not used for rotation).

-This function is a generator, here is an example use which fetches row one in reverse and stores it in matFnVals.
+The function is a generator, here is an example use which fetches row one in reverse and stores it in matFnVals.

 	var matrixFn = Matrix(["A","B","C","D","E","F","G","H","I"], "row", -1, 1)
 	,   matFnVals = []